 What parents need to know

-Parents need to know that this show can be screamingly funny but is very adult-oriented.
+Parents need to know that Scrubs can be screamingly funny but is very adult-oriented.
 Main character J.D., prone to fantasies, often fantasizes about sex, and most of the characters discuss their sex lives in varying levels of detail.
 Some patient conditions aren't suitable for children, such as a man who had a light bulb lodged in his rectum (not shown).

 What's the story?

 The young interns of Sacred Heart may be well on their way to becoming fine doctors, but right now they're still learning the ropes.
 Patients present one new challenge after another, and as "newbies," the interns get dumped on constantly by senior physicians and even the janitor.
 SCRUBS is grounded in the experiences of Dr. John Dorian (J.D., played by Zach Braff), a still-somewhat-innocent and awkward physician out to impress his elders and become a great doctor.
 He doesn't always succeed in getting the approval and validation he craves, but in his active fantasy life he's godlike.